-Oh absolutely, I loved all the Brit Pop bands like Suede and Blur all through the 1990s.
-I also love music from the 60s and 70s.
-When I was recording my first album I wanted to reach out to all music lovers and we chose some iconic songs such as David Bowie’s Life on Mars? along with a Beatles track and our classical crossover version of Slade’s How Does It Feel’.
-Also, Take That’s song Greatest Day appears on my follow up album: I have always loved Take That… who doesn’t?!
+I loved all the Brit Pop bands like Suede and Blur all through the 1990s, and I also love music from the 60s and 70s.
+When I was recording my first album I wanted to reach out to all music lovers and we chose some iconic songs such as David Bowie‘s Life on Mars? along with a Beatles track and our classical crossover version of Slade’s How Does It Feel.
+Also, Take That’s song Greatest Day appears on my follow-up album: I have always loved Take That… who doesn’t?!

-Well, you have a Take That groupie here :D What, in your opinion, should be done to promote classical music outside of its own niche and to the general public?
+What, in your opinion, should be done to get more classical music to the general public?

 What do you think of talent shows such as The X Factor or Britain’s Got Talent?

 I think Paul Potts’ story is the perfect case for reality TV shining a light on an extreme talent.
-Imagine if Paul has never had such a chance to shine and win the first series of Britain’s Got Talent?
+Imagine if Paul never had such a chance to shine and win the first series of Britain’s Got Talent?
 Thank goodness he did!
 The downside is that sometimes it can be a very short-lived experience for the winners, which is a great shame.
-Also frustratingly there might be fewer opportunities for other performers if you haven’t got the tag line behind you of a contestant on The Voice or The X Factor, and the huge social media following that goes with it all.
+Also frustratingly there might be fewer opportunities for other performers that haven’t got the tagline behind them of a contestant on The Voice or The X Factor, and the huge social media following that goes with it all.
 But, personally, I love watching them!
-A huge positive coming from these shows is that more boys now think singing and dancing is a cool hobby.
-I am totally intrigued by The Masked Singer… a real guilty pleasure to watch!
+A huge positive coming from these shows is that more boys and girls now think that singing and dancing is a cool hobby.
+I am totally intrigued by an American reality singing competition called The Masked Singer… it’s a real guilty pleasure to watch!

 Have you got any interesting anecdotes from your collaboration with Paul Potts in Because We Believe?

 I was delighted that Paul collaborated with me on The Rhythm of Life.
 Because We Believe is a beautiful song by Andrea Bocelli, and Paul was the perfect duet partner for it.
-Paul was totally on board with the album concept and he summed up the importance of music beautifully when he told me that music is a very powerful medium that transcends borders, class, language and time.
-He came up to Cambridge from Wales where we were recording the album vocals and we spent the whole day on the one song.
+He was totally on board with the album concept and he summed up the importance of music beautifully when he told me that “music is a very powerful medium that transcends borders, class, language and time”.
+He came from Wales up to Cambridge where we were recording the album vocals and we spent the whole day on the one song.
 Paul is a very funny guy, he likes to laugh which is totally infectious and I love hearing all the stories from his concerts that take him all around the world.
-I’m looking forward to singing with him later on this year at a charity concert.
+I’m looking forward to singing with him again soon at a charity concert.
 Performing with Paul is always a real delight.

 You recently released the single Flowers On The Doorstep with a team that comprises Royal Family’s composer Olga Thomas and classical star Fabio D’Andrea.
 What does this song mean to you?

-You recorded the song between two Coronavirus lockdowns: how was this experience and how is the pandemic affecting your creativity and career?
+The track was recorded between two Coronavirus lockdowns: how was the experience and how has the pandemic affected your creativity and career?

-Have you got a new single coming out soon?
+Have you got any new single coming out soon?
 What are you promoting right now?